gareth-xyz/gareth-xyz/README.md

 I'm Gareth, a developer with interests in fullstack web applications, blockchain, 3d programming, and the creative experience of technology.
 I've previously worked in TradFi for ~4 years, building large scale, low latency trading systems and applications.
 I'm transitioning into Web3, and am excited to contribute to a decentralised future!

 🌱 In 2022 i'm focusing on:
-- smart contract development
+- web3
-- web3 applications
+- smart contracts
 - advanced algorithms
 - threeJS / 3d programming